YuhanLiin/micropb/micropb/README.md

 The `micropb` project consists of two crates:

+- [`micropb`](https://crates.io/crates/micropb): Encoding and decoding routines for the Protobuf wire data.
+The generated module will assume it's been imported as a regular dependency.

-- **`micropb-gen`**: Code generation tool that generates a Rust module from a set of `.proto` files.
+- [`micropb-gen`](https://crates.io/crates/micropb-gen): Code generation tool that generates a Rust module from a set of `.proto` files.
 Include this as a build dependency.

-- **`micropb`**: Encoding and decoding routines for the Protobuf wire data.
-The generated module will assume it's been imported as a regular dependency.

 ### Getting Started